fsoubelet/dotfiles/README.md

 Some things are left to be done manually, specifically setting personnal information, installing profiles and changing some defaults.

-* Set up iTerm profile (see below).
+* Set up iTerm2 profile (see below).
 * Create a `~/.gitconfig.local` in which you can put personal data.
 * Add a personnal touch to `~/.zshrc`  or other shell configuration files present in the `zsh` folder.
 * If you wish to act on [macOS defaults][macos-defaults], customize the `macos_defaults.sh` file and run `make defaults`.
+This command is not ran by default.

-### Setting up iTerm2 profile (valid for iTerm2 v3.3.0)
+### Setting up iTerm2 profile (valid as of iTerm2 v3.3.0)

 1. OPEN `iTerm2` > `Preferences`, or `cmd + ,`.
-2. Under the `General` tab, `Preferences` section, check the box labeled "Load preferences from a custom folder or URL:"
+2. Under the `General` tab, `Preferences` section, check the box labeled `Load preferences from a custom folder or URL:`
-3. Press "Browse" and point it to the `iterm2/com.googlecode.iterm2.plist` file located in this repository.
+3. Press "Browse" and point it to the `iterm2/com.googlecode.iterm2.plist` file located in this repository's `iterm` folder.
 4. Restart iTerm2.

 ## Note

-Currently, running `make install` only works on macOS.
+Currently, running `make` only works on macOS.
 If on a Linux distribution, have a look at the different targets (`make  help` will be useful) and run them individually.
+Most of them should run without issue.

 ## Credits